 These plans offer great flexibility for all sizes of websites or group of websites.
 The only plan I’d be cautious about is the NVMe 2GB plan.
 On this plan, your CPU core is only 50% dedicated, meaning that your site is going to be slower than on other plans.
 Personally, I think the NVMe 4GB is a good starting point for most looking for small VM and is very reasonably priced.

-Since VMs are for more experienced users, you aren’t going to get the same type of support you would on shared hosting.
-You’re expected to have some technical knowledge, so don’t expect a lot of help in setting up programs unless the problems are server related.
+As VMs are designed for more experienced users, the level of support provided may not be as extensive as that offered in shared hosting.
+You are expected to possess some technical knowledge, so assistance with setting up programs may be limited unless the issues are related to the server.
 The only form of support available is email or ticket support for existing customers.
 There is no phone or live chat support.
 However, their available support operates 24/7.

 HostHatch offers multiple plans priced highest to lowest.
 The price depends on which type of hosting plan you choose.
 You can see the updated pricing table (updated weekly) below.